 Familiarizing yourself with GFSI could be the key to surviving and excelling in a competitive market.

 Finally, remember that ensuring food safety is a shared obligation.
-By upholding GFSI standards, we can pave the way for a safer and more sustainable future for all.
+By upholding GFSI standards, we can ensure a safer and more sustainable future for all.

 FAQs

 Absolutely!
 GFSI certification is achievable for businesses of all sizes.
-Small businesses may face unique challenges due to limited resources, but there are specific GFSI-recognized standards that cater to smaller operations.
-What’s more, there are many resources and tools available to support small businesses through the process.
+While limited resources can be a challenge, there are GFSI-recognized programs tailored to smaller operations.
+Moreover, many resources and tools are available to support small businesses through the process.